 Get your PADI diving certification

-You’ll get your own PADI certification.
-Because diving is central to the work you’ll do.
-If you’re a beginner, you can complete the PADI Open Water Dive Course during your first two weeks.
-As an experienced diver, you can complete the PADI Advanced Course or PADI Rescue Diver Course.
+We offer PADI certifications as part of this project because diving is central to the work you’ll do.
+If you’re a beginner, you’ll complete the PADI Open Water Dive Course during your first two weeks.
+If you already have diving experience you’ll complete the PADI Advanced Course or PADI Rescue Diver Course.

-During the project, you’ll help staff collect data from survey dives, Baited Remote Underwater Videos (BRUVs), and shark tagging.
-This research is central to the project.
-We share it with global monitoring platforms like eShark and SharkBase.
-In 2016, our research was one of the top five most important contributions to these databases.
+During the project you’ll help staff collect data from survey dives and Shark dives (twice a month).
+When sightings are referred to us by the villagers and species are found next to river mouths; we do BRUV drops, survey and count the number of juvenile sharks and wedge fish in the area.
+We share data with global monitoring platforms such as eShark and SharkBase.
+In 2016, our marine biology research projects was one of the top five most important contributions to these databases.

 You’ll collect data by:

-- Conducting survey dives to record details about different species
+- Going on survey dives and recording details about different species

-Another important part of your work will be to care for mangrove seedlings in our mangrove nursery.
-This will include replanting mangroves along the coast.
+As well as your core work with sharks, you’ll help care for mangrove seedlings in our mangrove nursery and replant mangroves along the coast.

 Awareness and sustainability initiatives

-These are some of the activities you can take part in:
+These are some of the activities our volunteers are involved in:

-- Conduct workshops to teach local people about the importance of marine conservation, including sustainable living
+- Conducting workshops to teach local people about the importance of marine conservation and living sustainably

-- Run classes with school children on recycling, climate change, and sea creatures
+- Holding classes with school children on recycling, climate change, and sea creatures

-- Collect plastic bottles from partner restaurants and resorts to repurpose them as pots for our mangrove nursery
+- Collecting plastic bottles from partner restaurants and resorts and repurposing them as pots for the mangrove nursery

 Our partners in Fiji

-We’ve also partnered with major conservation organizations like WWF, Project AWARE, SharkBase, and Friends for Sharks.
-We share our data with them, so the work you do can have an even greater impact on shark protection policies.
+We’ve also partnered with major conservation organisations like WWF, Project AWARE, SharkBase, and Friends for Sharks.
+We share our data with them and, with their support, the work you do can have an even greater impact on shark protection policies.

 Where in Fiji will I work?